isabella-helliwell/kickstarter-analysis/README.md

 # 1. Kickstarter Analysis
 ##   1.1 Overview and purpose of the project
-       Analysis were made to the kickstarter data to recognise and visualize any trends between the successrate and that of funding goals and launch date.
+       Analysis are made to the kickstarter data to recognize and visualize any trends between the success rate and that of funding goals and launch date.
        The outcome of the analysis is shown in graphs.
 ##   1.2 Analysis and Challenges